Java 教程是为 JDK 8 编写的。本页中描述的示例和实践未利用在后续版本中引入的改进。

 Font

 in Java, use the font face name instead of the logical name.
-You can get the logical name from the Font
+You can get the logical name from the Font by calling the

 getName